 Use an instant-read thermometer for success.

-After reading a lot about how easy it is to make yogurt at home with blankets draped around bowls of milk or in an oven with the light on, I ordered a Dash Greek Yogurt Maker from Amazon for $25.99.
+After reading a lot about how easy it is to make yogurt at home with blankets draped around bowls of milk or in an oven with the light on, I went in a different direction.
+Amazon sent a Dash Greek Yogurt Maker for $25.99.
 It is very easy indeed and the recipe below is adapted from the user manual that came with the yogurt maker.

 5 cups organic whole milk